Table of Contents

 Third, the government generally may not discriminate against speech based on its content or viewpoint.
 The Supreme Court articulated this clearly in Chicago Police Department v.
 Mosley (1972), writing: “Above all else, the First Amendment means that the government may not restrict speech because of its message, its ideas, subject matter, or its content.”
 In First Amendment law, government officials often cannot discriminate against speech based on content or especially viewpoint.

-Public forum doctrine and public comment periods
+Public forum doctrine and your right to speak at public meetings

 The First Amendment principles of allowing citizens to criticize the government, protecting objectionable or offensive speech, and avoiding discrimination based on content are vitally important.
 But, in the specific context of public comment periods, additional considerations come into play — those arising under the public forum doctrine.